-The bottom two lines represent the 15% rebate that all World of Hyatt members receive while the top two lines represent the additional 10% rebate that World of Hyatt credit card holders are entitled to.
+The bottom two lines represent the 15% rebate that all World of Hyatt members receive while the top two lines represent the additional 10% rebate that holders of the World of Hyatt credit card are entitled to.

 I value World of Hyatt points at 1.4 cents each (based on the value I know that I can easily get out of them) so that values the 12,500 bonus points that the World of Hyatt Card earned me at $175.
 Given that the card’s annual fee is just $95, that’s a pretty good return after just one stay 🙂